Geta/GoogleProductFeed/README.md

 Make sure dependency injection is setup for Web API.
 The quickest way to do this is install the package: Foundation.WebApi.

 ## Feed Generation
 Populating the feed is handled through a scheduled job and the result is serialized and stored in the database.
-See job 'Google ProductFeed - Create feed' in admin mode.
+See job `Google ProductFeed - Create feed` in admin mode.

 ## Troubleshooting
-If your request to /googleproductfeed returns 404 with message 'No feed generated', make sure you run the job to populate the feed.
+If your request to `/googleproductfeed` returns 404 with message `No feed generated`, make sure you run the job to populate the feed.

+## Build & Run Locally
+googleproductfeed.getalocaltest.me

+172.16.238.51

 ## Package maintainer